 The services of Logicalis may have expanded, but part of what they do is still exactly what the case study is talking about.
 Utimately, that case study was more a showcase of customer service and partnership over the capabilities and technologies provided.

-Case study videos are the “swiss-army knives” of videos.
-Because they can be built to showcase products, services, explain how they work, and give a testimonial to your business.
-That’s why as a business, a case study should not be looked at strictly as a “testimonial”.
+Case study videos are the Swiss Army knife of videos, because they can be built to showcase products, services, explain how they work, and give a testimonial to your business.
+That’s why as a business, a case study should not be looked at strictly as a “testimonial.”
 If it is properly planned and executed, it can also be a suite of videos to fit different parts of your sales funnel.

 So case study videos can play a part to help drive customers down the sales funnel by appealing to a buyers emotions, and logical brain.